0

 London's best bakeries - where to buy bread, pastries, buns and more...

-London's bakery scene is better than ever.
-Whether you're after the best sourdough, sublime pastries or wonderful milk loaves, here are the very best bakeries in town.
+London's bakery scene is as hot as its ovens.
+Whether you're after the best sourdough, seasonal patisserie or inspired cakes and pies, here's our pick of the very best independent bakeries in town.

 Bagieriet bakery londonBagieriet